orevaisaiah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths: Script that counts the number of directories in the PATH.
 3-paths: Script that counts the number of directories in the PATH.
 4-global_variables: Script  that lists environment variables.
+5-local_variables: Script that lists all local variables and environment variables, and functions.